 Installation and programme by Petrine Vinje Photos: Istvan Virag Videostills: Roar Midtlien

 Leg mir die Hand auf.

-In this exhibition, Z.E.I.C.H.(N.)E.N., I reflect over complexities embedded in language, through her continuing research on the futhark (Norse written language) and the transition to the Latin alphabet in the Middle Ages.
-The connections between the Germanic speaking countries of Europe, how this relates to the Body as our main communicative resource, with political potential.
+The works exhibited in Z.E.I.C.H.(N.)E.N., reflects over complexities embedded in language, through my continuing research on the futhark (Norse written language) and the transition to the Latin alphabet in the Middle Ages.
+The connections between the Germanic speaking countries of Europe, how the geopolitical shifts resonates in our body, as our main communicative resource, has political potential.
 The private, baroque garden of Internationales Künstlerhaus Villa Concordia in the city of Bamberg was made open to the public with site-specific installations and interactive sculptures.

 Photos: Petrine Vinje / Jürgen Schabel

 In the project Agla Hagla examines the National Runic Archive´s content and sources, and is an interdisciplinary art- and science project supported by the Art Council Norways initiative -Hva er det med arkiv?

 With a basis in the runic alphabet, the futhark, the project raises questions on the subjective use of the runes, and the language as a rhetoric cultivator or symbolic beholder.
 Agla Hagla questions the Nordic as an isolated and deserted enclave, and the myths that is constantly surrounding our collective history, what is included in the archive, and what is not.

 Parts of the project was exhibited in the Museum of Cultural History, Oslo.
 Artist book on AlfabetProdukt, design by Eller med a